+As of Ca arrying and

-As of December 31, arrying and Fair Value Balance Sheet Classification Financial assets: Interest rate swaps 2023 \$ 824 Other assets 2022 1.811 Other assets
+December 31, I Fair Value

+Financial assets: Interest rate swaps 2024 \$ 208

+2023 824

-As of December 31, 2023 and 2022, there were no derivatives in a liability position.
+The fair value of the Company's derivatives is reflected in Escrow, deposits and other assets and receivables on the consolidated balance sheets.
+As of December 31, 2024 and 2023, there were no derivatives in a liability position.